-TSIR will be holding a demonstration at this annual event celebrating Pacific Asian Heritage month.
+TSIR participates annually in this event celebrating Pacific Asian Heritage month.

-March 21 at 6:30pm - Soshu will be presenting the art of Iaido at the National Geographic's "Samurai" Exhibit.
+March 2013 - Soshu and students presented the art of Iaido at the National Geographic's "Samurai" Exhibit.

 Ten Shin Ichi Ryu practitioners typically choose to focus on one main area of study.
 However, the main element emphasized in Ten Shin Ichi Ryu is the development of a non-aggressive mindset.
 Through this development, physical technique is executed more efficiently.
 Student's are exposed to various aspects of traditional Japanese arts in order to develop fully a student's depth of knowledge.

 In an ongoing effort to bring a true understanding of Japanese culture and history to western martial artists, Soshu Shiro Shintaku organized another successful tour of Japan over the summer of 2008.